Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-{\bf Output:} A number $\lambda$ such that $|\lambda - \lambda_0(H_{1D}(N))| \le 1/N^c$. \end{definition} The following theorem encapsulates our results for Function-TIH: \begin{theorem} Function-TIH-1D problem is contained in $\fpqmaexp$ and is hard for $\fpnexp$. \end{theorem} A comment is warranted here on the exponential difference between the finite and the infinite case.
-Roughly, the GED in the thermodynamic limit can be estimated to within $\pm 1/N$ by solving a system of size $poly(N)$.
-The input is a number $n$ which asks for a precision of $1/2^n$ (and therefore a system of size $poly(2^n)$).
-Since the input is specified using $\log n$ bits, the complexity is doubly exponential in the size of the input.
+We remark regarding the exponential difference in complexity between the finite and the infinite case (Theorems \ref{th:finite} and \ref{th:infinite}).
+Roughly, the ground energy density in the TL in 2D can be estimated to within $\pm 1/N$ by solving a a finite grid of size $O(N)$ by $O(N)$ as shown in Lemma \ref{lem:gedbound}.
+Since the input $n$ to the FUNCTION-GED-2D problem requires precision $1/2^n$ and is specified using $\log n$ bits, the complexity is doubly exponential in the input size.
 In the finite case, the size of the system itself ($N$) is given in binary, so the complexity is only singly exponential.
 From an expressibility perspective, in the finite case, every value of $N$ can be used to encode the solution to an instance of the problem from which we are reducing.
 By contrast, in the infinite case, the most efficient reduction we can hope for is where each bit of $\alpha_0$ encodes an answer to a computational problem.
 In this case, the system size has to double for each input encoded.